SolidSoftwareServices/AutoBatcher/README.md

 # QuickStart

-Simplest possible example of publishing `int` items  to the `Batch` :
+Simplest possible example of publishing `int` items  to the `Batch`.  :

 ```csharp
     ...